moimael/trac-to-gitlab/README.md

 What
 =====

- This script migrates milestones, issues and wiki pages from trac to gitlab.
+ This script migrates milestones, issues and wiki pages from trac to GitLab.

 Features
 --------